a-n-rose/a-n-rose.github.io/_posts/2018-11-05-updated-babyname-recommender.md

 The repo and code can be viewed <a href="https://github.com/a-n-rose/recommendation-systems-python/tree/master/babyname_recommender">here</a>.

-I explore different techniques for saving data to SLQ databases in this <a href="/2018/11/06/compare-ways-to-save-data.html">post</a>, for example, the advantages and disadvantages of using a for loop (which is in my code below) vs lambda and list comprehensions when inserting data.
-Quickly put, depending on how much memmory your computer has, one or the other is better.
+I compare different techniques for saving this name data to SQL databases in this <a href="/2018/11/06/compare-ways-to-save-data.html">post</a>.
+In it I show the time difference in saving the data iteratively via for-loop vs batch insert with the help of dictionaries.
+Dictionaries are definitely worth your while.

 ## Collect the names